 Whole milk, 2% milk and cheese

-Try to choose skim, almond or other non-dairy milk to decrease your caloric intake.
+So, try to choose skimmed, almond or other non-dairy milks to decrease your caloric intake.

 Cheese is also easy to overuse.
 Use minimal amounts or none at all.

-Additionally, chips are easy to eat mindlessly, leading to overindulgence.
+Additionally, chips are easy to eat mindlessly which can lead to overindulgence.

-Flour, rice and pasta can be easy avenues for simple carbohydrates.
+Flour, rice and pasta can be easy avenues for simple carbohydrates in your diet.

 Simply switching to whole grain versions of these foods can decrease your waistline.

 One more time, now: don’t drink your calories!
 And of all of the different drinks, alcohol is perhaps the worst.